 In order to promote open access to research data, many funding agencies require research data produced as part of a funded project to be made publicly available.
 Many agencies have instituted requirements for data sharing and formal data management plans, including, but not limited to:

-- National Science Foundation (NSF) Data Management Plan Requirements: As an extension of the NSF Data Sharing Policy, new grant proposals must include a supplementary data management plan of no more than 2 pages.
-Need help?
-See our pages on writing a data management plan and other guides to data management.
+- National Science Foundation (NSF) Data Management Plan Requirements: As an extension of the NSF Data Sharing Policy, grant proposals must include a data management plan of no more than 2 pages describing how all data resulting from the research will be managed and deposited in a repository.
+Data underling research papers must also comply with publisher data sharing policies.
+Note: requirements may evolve in line with the NSF Public Access Plan.

 - National Institutes of Health: Data Sharing Policy: Supports the sharing of research data and expects researchers funded at $500,000 or more to include a data sharing plan in their grant proposals.